The Clifford Deformation of the Hermite Semigroup: Reproducing kernels

 \section{Reproducing kernels}

-In this section we determine the reproducing kernels for $\cM_{k}$ and $\ux \cM_{k}$.
-We start with an auxiliary Lemma, which can be thought of as a Clifford analogue of the Funk-Hecke transform.
-We define the wedge product of two vectors as
+In this section we determine the reproducing kernels for $\cM_{k}$ and $\ux\cM_{k}$.
+We start with an auxiliary Lemma, which can be thought of as a~Clif\/ford analogue of the Funk--Hecke transform.
+We def\/ine the wedge product of two vectors as

-\begin{lemma} Put $\ux = r \ux'$ and $\uy =s \uy'$ with $\ux', \uy' \in \mS^{m-1}$.
-Furthermore, put $\lambda = (m-2)/2$ and $\sigma_m = 2 \pi^{m/2}/\Gamma(m/2)$.
-Then one has, with $M_{l} \in \cM_{\ell}$
+\begin{lemma} Put $\ux=r\ux'$ and $\uy=s\uy'$ with $\ux',\uy'\in\mS^{m-1}$.
+Furthermore, put $\lambda=(m-2)/2$ and $\sigma_m=2\pi^{m/2}/\Gamma(m/2)$.
+Then one has, with $M_{l}\in\cM_{\ell}$

-where $C_{k}^{\lambda}(\la\ux' , \uy' \ra)$ is the $k$-th Gegenbauer polynomial in the variable $\la\ux' , \uy' \ra$. \end{lemma}
+where $C_{k}^{\lambda}(\la\ux',\uy'\ra)$ is the $k$-th Gegenbauer polynomial in the variable $\la\ux',\uy'\ra$. \end{lemma}